fizarazvi/Plant-Disease-Classification/README.md

 Install the requirements for the project.

-- To run the project, get the sample dataset from the following drive link.
+- To run the project, get the sample dataset from the following link.

 - Change the directory path in the model that needs to be trained with.
 - Get the pretrained model and their weight and the run the notebook.